r-quantities/proposal/directions.md

     - A set of working use cases.
     - A set of incompatibilities and possible future action lines to solve them.

+## Printing of units and errors

+    - follow, and refer to BIPM conventions/best practices
+	- implement in pillar methods:
+	- units in column header
+	- remove/replace <> with []; follow `units_options` that also sets plot output

 ## Integration with Linear Models

 Fitting linear models and extraction of regression coeficients as quantities.